MSeveri96/MANULS/README.md

 2. Numpy
 3. Matplotlib (optional)

-The script has been tested with:
-1. Python 3.8
-2. Numpy 1.19.5
-3. Matplotlib 3.3.4 (optional)

 Usually the `numpy` and `matplotlib` libraries can be installed using the `pip` or `pip3` (for python3) package.

 For instance: `pip install numpy matplotlib`